Skip to main content

 MISRA C and MISRA C++

 The Motor Industry Software Reliability Association (MISRA) guidelines are the de facto standard for safety-critical C and C++ code.
-MISRA C:2025 is the latest release, with 175 guidelines covering undefined behavior, implementation-defined behavior, and patterns that lead to defects.
+MISRA C:2025 is the latest release, covering undefined behavior, implementation-defined behavior, and patterns that lead to defects.

 MISRA C++:2023 modernizes the C++ guidelines for ISO C++17, replacing the aging MISRA C++:2008.
 For teams writing modern C++ on Arm Cortex-M or Cortex-R processors, this is the standard that TÜV assessors expect.

-Enforced by: Helix QAC (reference implementation, 100% rule coverage) and Klocwork.
+Enforced by: Helix QAC (Perforce’s gold standard for MISRA, 100% rule coverage) and Klocwork.

 AUTOSAR C++14